-For Australian and New Zealand patients, traveling to The Philippines in southeast Asia for their dental crowns is a realistic option for saving an incredible amount of money and being able to enjoy a fantastic holiday while waiting for the completion of the lab work on their new crowns.
+For Australian and New Zealand patients, traveling to the Philippines in Southeast Asia for dental crowns is a realistic option for saving money while enjoying a holiday during your wait for the completion of lab work on your new teeth.

-For patients traveling to The Philippines for dental crowns there are plenty of distractions to get involved in between dental appointments and while waiting for the lab work.
+Patients traveling to the Philippines for dental crowns or bridgework will discover plenty of distractions to between dental appointments while waiting for your lab work and completion of treatment.

-A dental crown will usually be completed by a lab in a couple of days.
-You will need an appointment with your dentist on the first day, so that your tooth can be prepared to receive the crown and so that your dentist can take impressions of your teeth to send to the lab to make the crown.
-You will, obviously, need to return to the dentist after the crown has been made to have it fitted.
-You should be able to get your dental crown treatment completed in 4 days.
+A dental crown will usually be completed by a lab in a couple of days, although if your clinic has CAD/CAM technology then you may be able to get your new crown in one visit while you wait.
+You will need an appointment with your dentist on the first day so that your tooth can be prepared to receive the crown and your dentist can take impressions of your teeth to send to the lab to make the crown.
+After the crown has been made, you will return to your dentist to have it fitted.
+You should be able to get your dental crown treatment completed in four days or less.

-The size of your dental crown and the material it is made from will affect the final cost.
-The type of material will be something your dentist discusses with you on your first appointment as there are pros and cons for each type of material.
+The size and material of your dental crown will affect the final cost.
+On your first appointment, your dentist will discuss the pros and cons of each type of material.

-For example, if budget is your main concern, the most affordable are porcelain-fused-to-metal (PFM).
-However, if you want the most natural-looking and cost is no object then you may be happier with zirconia.
-There are a number of other options in between which you may wish to consider before you make a decision.
+For example, if budget is your main concern, the most affordable is porcelain-fused-to-metal (PFM).
+However, if you want the most natural-looking and cost is no object then you may be happier with zirconia, which lasts 15 years or more.
+Your dentist can explain other options as well.

-In Australia and New Zealand dental crowns start at $1,200 compared to $83 in The Philippines.
-For zirconia crowns they start at $1,500 in Australia and New Zealand, but are from $392 in The Philippines.
+In Australia and New Zealand, dental crowns start at $1,200 compared to $83 in the Philippines.
+Zirconia start at $1,500 in Australia and New Zealand; from $392 in the Philippines.

-Call Toll-Free or book online - its easy.
-Get the best quote for your dental crowns in The Philippines with Dental Departures.
-Compare our prices, read our reviews and book with us for guaranteed best prices.
+Call Toll-Free or book online - it's easy.
+Get the best quote for your dental crowns in the Philippines with Dental Departures.
+Compare our prices for dental crowns in The Philippines: read our reviews and book with us for guaranteed best prices.